actonmass/actonmass.org/content/posts/2026-01-15-high-costs-of-state-level-inaction-how-proposition-2-½-is-impacting-municipalities.md

 date: 2026-01-17T23:51:37.031Z
 image: /img/centralsq_aerial_kyleklein_kkp12371.jpg
 ---
+**High Costs of State-Level Inaction: How Proposition 2 ½ Is Impacting Municipalities**

 Inaction in the State Legislature here in Massachusetts does not only prevent things from getting done at the state level.
 Municipalities across the state have had to navigate keeping communities afloat as Beacon Hill has become increasingly inactive over the years.

 For years now, the Legislature has been causing local standstills through inaction.
 As unrestricted state aid to local governments has declined, municipalities have been increasingly unable to collect sufficient property tax revenue to compensate.